Quick Navigation

 From the schematic data, we identify functional blocks, power distribution networks, high-speed interfaces, and critical signal paths.
 This understanding guides our placement and routing decisions.

 Using KiCad's Python scripting capabilities, we programmatically generate the PCB layout, place components, and create routing paths.
-The integration allows us to work within KiCad's native environment.
+Our tool operates as a KiCad AI plugin, working within KiCad's native environment without requiring cloud uploads or external servers.

 Board Specifications